FreeDome108/flutter_freedome/example/README.md

-# flutter_magento_example
+# flutter_freedome_example

-Demonstrates how to use the flutter_magento plugin.
+Demonstrates how to use the flutter_freedome plugin.

 ## Getting Started